Self-separated and self-connected models for mediator and outcome missingness in mediation analysis: Self-connected missingness models with shadow variables

-In applying the theory above, we start with a subclass of SV models where $M$ and/or $Y$ serve as SVs (shown in Figure~\ref{fig:shadow-MY}).
+In applying the theory above, we start with a subclass of SV models where $M$ and/or $Y$ serve as SVs (shown in Fig.~\ref{fig:shadow-MY}).
 This section is a review and extension of models in \cite{zuo2024MediationAnalysisMediator}.
 This prior work proves identifiability for three models -- one where $M$ serves as a SV, one where $Y$ serves as a SV, and one where both serve as SVs.
 Here we present those models in more general graphical forms that allow the presence of some unobserved common causes, and add two models that apply to the \textit{reverse} and \textit{unordered} settings.
 Where \citeauthor{zuo2024MediationAnalysisMediator} use \textit{weak completeness}, we add the option of \textit{strong completeness}.
-We point out the models' testable implications (not previously considered) beyond the general fact that completeness is verifiable in principle.
+We point out the models' testable implications, which previously were not considered.
 We make explicit the tilting functions $h$ (or $h_b$) and $k$ for all models.

-We will briefly present the models (labeled Z1 to Z5 to recognize \citeauthor{zuo2024MediationAnalysisMediator} as the first to explore this model class), and will discuss them all at the end of the section.
+We will briefly present the models (labeled Z1 to Z5 to recognize \citeauthor{zuo2024MediationAnalysisMediator}'s work on this model class), and will discuss them all at the end of the section.
 The text mainly highlights key points; full derivations are relegated to the Appendix.
 Results are summarized in Table~\ref{tab:shadow-MY}.

+To connect to the broader literature, \citeauthor{zuo2024MediationAnalysisMediator}'s (\citeyear{zuo2024MediationAnalysisMediator}) DAGs coincide with some DAGs in \cite{ma2003IdentificationGraphicalModels}.
+This prior work considers binary variables, does not explicitly discuss completeness, and focuses on a general identification algorithm not limited to mediation.